-The Pre-Trip Inspection Test requires you to walk around the vehicle and identify all parts for examination.
-We will be dedicating this chapter entirely to the Pre-Trip Inspection Test, because for many aspiring truckers, this is the most difficult part of obtaining a CDL.
+The Pre-Trip Inspection Test requires you to walk around the vehicle and identify each individual part.
+We will be dedicating this chapter entirely to the Pre-Trip Inspection Test, because many truck drivers tell us that it’s the most difficult part of getting a CDL.

 Why is it so hard?
-Because it’s a whole lot of memorization.
+Because the Pre-Trip is a whole lot of memorization.

-In order to pass the pre-trip inspection, the driver must memorize each step from the nose of the truck, through the interior of the cab of the truck, then the coupling mechanisms between the truck and trailer and the entire exterior of the vehicle to the taillights.
+In order to pass the Pre-Trip Inspection, the driver has to memorize each step from the nose of the truck, through the interior of the cab of the truck, then the coupling mechanisms between the truck and trailer, and the entire exterior of the vehicle to the taillights.

-The pre-trip inspection test also requires that the driver explain each part they are inspecting.
-Test-takers must point to each component while explaining any possible defects they are looking for based on a DOT checklist.
+During the test, you also have to explain each part you are checking.
+Drivers are required to point to each component while explaining any possible defects they are looking for based on a DOT checklist.

-The best way to prepare for the vehicle inspection walkaround test is to practice, every chance you get.
-Do one before classes start, at lunch, after lunch and before you leave for the day.
+The best way to prepare for the vehicle inspection test is to practice, every chance you get.
+Do an inspection before classes start, at lunch, after lunch, and before you leave for the day.

 Say each part out loud while practicing.
 Try starting your inspection in different places, so you can jump from area to area without being thrown off.

 When it comes to heavy memorization, one great way to make sure you know something is to teach it yourself.